What is PIP?

 Sometimes we can complete a paper-based assessment using only written information, but in most cases we will contact you to arrange a telephone or face-to-face assessment.
 Should a telephone or face-to-face assessment be required, we will contact you to tell you the time, date and location of your appointment.

-If you are coming to one of our assessment centres we will also send you directions on how to get there and information on how to claim any travel expenses.
+If you are coming to one of our assessment centres we will also send you information on how to claim any travel expenses.

 Whether or not you have a telephone or face-to-face assessment, a qualified Disability Assessor will complete your report.
 This will be sent to a DWP decision maker who will then use all the information (which can include GP / medical professional supportive documents, detailed prescription lists, evidence of social support, claimants own estimation of their needs and the assessment report) to make a PIP eligibility decision on the entitlement, level and length of any award.
 Capita do not make any decisions on entitlement to PIP.